ft-/phpGridServer/INSTALL.md

-UserRegistrationsEnabled   no                                    Set to true if you accept user registrations gridlibraryownerid         no                                    default ownerid for Grid Library (11111111-1111-0000-0000-000100bba000) gridlibraryfolderid        no                                    default folderid for Grid Library (00000112-000f-0000-0000-000100bba000) gridlibraryenabld          no                                    set to true if you provide the Grid Library about                      yes                                   http://<yourgridserver>/ GridURI                    no                                    http://<yourgridserver>/
+UserRegistrationsEnabled   no                                    Set to true if you accept user registrations gridlibraryownerid         no                                    default ownerid for Grid Library (11111111-1111-0000-0000-000100bba000) gridlibraryfolderid        no                                    default folderid for Grid Library (00000112-000f-0000-0000-000100bba000) gridlibraryenabled         no                                    set to true if you provide the Grid Library about                      yes                                   http://<yourgridserver>/ GridURI                    no                                    http://<yourgridserver>/